robotjoosen/PlantFriend/README.md

 ## Libraries
 - [ThingPulse SSD1306 Library](https://github.com/ThingPulse/esp8266-oled-ssd1306)

-## ESP32 Upload settings
+## Upload settings in the Arduino IDE
-These settings are what i currently use for uploading.
+For programming the ESP32 i use the Arduino IDE.
+These settings are what i currently use uploading.
 I'm not sure if this is the best, but works.

 | Setting | Value |
 | --- | --- |